 The Piazzale Michelangelo it’s one of the highlights of this part of the city.
 It’s a large open Piazza up on a hillside that you can climb up to from the river using the stairs of the Rampe di San Niccolo.
 It’s well worth the walk because the square offers one of the best views across the city.

-Stay in San Niccolò & Piazzale Michelangelo if you want a central location with an out-of-town feel, you are looking for the best area to stay in Florence with family, you want some of the cities best views, you want to be close to a thriving Riverside area, you want lots of parks and green spaces.
+Stay in San Niccolò & Piazzale Michelangelo if you want some of the cities best views; you want a central location with an out-of-town feel, you are looking for the best area to stay in Florence with family, you want to be close to a thriving Riverside area, you want lots of parks and green spaces.

 Best places to stay in San Niccolò & Piazzale Michelangelo:🔍FIND BEST HOTELS IN PIAZZALE MICHELANGELO